 Funding students (and not programs) is a step in the right direction, but it is not enough.
 States must also make sure that all funds move from one district, school, or instruction provider to another as students transfer.
-This requires a choice system: Students could move whenever their parents identified a more suitable school or set of instructional programs, or as ineffective schools were closed and students shifted to more effective ones.
+This arrangement requires a choice system: Students could move whenever their parents identified a more suitable school or set of instructional programs, or as ineffective schools were closed and students shifted to more effective ones.

-A rudimentary version of such a system exists already in some form in forty-one states, to fund charter schools.
+Rudimentary versions of such a system exist already in forty-one states, to fund charter schools.
 Funds follow students directly to the schools they attend, and are taken away from schools out of which pupils transfer.
 Unlike waiver policies that offer limited escape from constraints of the dominant system, charter laws cut the Gordian knot.
-Schools don't have to negotiate their freedoms one by one but instead start with most of them guaranteed.
+They ensure that schools don't have to negotiate their freedoms one by one but instead start with most of them guaranteed.

-Still, state charter laws are imperfect in many ways, including the fact that they only apply to students who transfer to such schools; all other students are still in district-provided schools where funds are tied up, hidden, and inflexible.
+Still, state charter laws are imperfect in many ways, including their narrow reach: They apply only to students who enroll in such schools; all other students are still in district schools where funds are tied up, hidden, and inflexible.
 Many states, moreover, leave some funding behind in district-run public schools even when pupils transfer to charter schools.
 Depending on state and charter laws and local policies, charter students either do or don't benefit from public funds allocated for federal programs, transportation, and facilities.
 And charter students often don't benefit from locally raised funds (e.g., from property tax levies).

-However, the basic charter paradigm-funding based on enrollment and school freedom over spending, staffing, and use of time, as well as other related issues like family and teacher choice, lottery admissions, and oversight by an authorizer whose powers are limited to allowing schools to open and closing them for nonperformance-is a useful frame for at least part of a system that funds technology innovation.
+However, the basic charter paradigm-funding based on enrollment; school control over spending, staffing, and use of time; and a structure that includes family and teacher choice, lottery admissions, and oversight by an authorizer whose only powers are allowing schools to open and closing them for nonperformance- is a useful frame for at least part of a system that funds technology innovation.

-A technology-friendly funding system would have to apply to all students no matter where they receive their education, and whether just one provider or several serve them.
+A technology-friendly funding system would have to apply to all students wherever they receive their education, and whether just one provider or several serve them.
 Funds available for a child's education must include all the taxpayer funds available to support students' education.
-To make this happen, some government entity would need to assemble all of the funds available from all sources for K-12 education in a locality, keep an account for every student, and faithfully allocate its contents to whatever school or education program a student attends.
+To make this happen, some government entity would need to assemble all of the funds available from all sources for K-12 education in a locality, keep an account for every student, and faithfully allocate the contents of the account to whatever school or education program a student attends.
 In theory, school districts could perform this function, though their track record of fiscal opaqueness and preference for schools they run directly suggests that some other entity would be better.

-A new kind of public entity, possibly a county or regional finance office of the state government, would assemble and disburse all funds.
+Ideally, a new kind of public entity, possibly a county or regional finance office of the state government, would assemble and disburse all funds.
 It would also account for funds on a pupil basis.
-Every student would have an account that showed what funding from all sources was available for her education, and to what schools and vendors it had been disbursed.
+Every student would have an account that showed what funding from all sources was available for his or her education, and to what schools and vendors it had been disbursed.

-Each student's account would, in a sense, constitute a "backpack" of funding that the student would carry with her to any eligible school or instructional programs in which she enrolls.
+Each student's account would, in a sense, constitute a "backpack" of funding that the student would carry along to any eligible school or instructional programs in which he or she enrolls.
 The contents of the backpack would be flexible dollars, not coupons whose use is restricted to a particular course or service.